 With my colleagues, I've recently co-edited Spirit of Reconciliation (Canadian Race Relations Foundation, 2020) and Encountering the Other (Wipf & Stock, 2020).

 I love teaching and I have received many teaching awards.
-I'm especially delighted that I was named a U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and received an honorary Doctor of Pedagogy from Niagara University.
+I'm especially delighted that I recently received the American Academy of Religion's Katie Geneva Cannon Excellence in Teaching Award (2022).
+Before that, I received the American Association of Philosophy Teachers award (2004) and was named a U.S. Professor of the Year by the Carnegie Foundation for the Advancement of Teaching (2001).

 When I'm not at work or exploring spiritual practice, I'm usually volunteering at a synagogue or interfaith initiative; hiking, singing, or leading prayer services with my spouse; laughing with my young adult children; hanging out with my companion animals; or simply doing household work.